 Profile URL (x.com/username or twitter.com/username) | Numeric user ID | Extract handle from URL, resolve to ID |

 Each operation is a single API call.
-None of them require OAuth, callback URLs, or app approval if you use a third-party API like Sorsa.
-The Python and curl examples for all three are in the code section below.
+None of them require OAuth, callback URLs, or app approval when you use a third-party API like Sorsa.
+A third-party key replaces the official developer-account flow entirely, so there is no application to submit and nothing to wait on, the same path covered in our guide to using the X API without a developer account.
+The Python and curl examples for all three are in the code section below, and each maps to a documented endpoint: username to ID, ID to username, and profile link to ID.

-One thing worth noting: there is no equivalent operation for tweets.
-Tweet IDs are visible in the URL (x.com/user/status/1234567890), so you just parse them out of the URL string.
-No lookup needed.
+There is no equivalent operation for tweets.
+A tweet ID is visible directly in the tweet URL (x.com/user/status/1234567890), so you parse it out of the URL string rather than calling a lookup.

 When to use the /info endpoint instead

-If you need both the user ID and the full profile (display name, follower count, bio, avatar URL), do not call /username-to-id first and then /info.
-Just call /info?username=... directly.
-It returns the complete profile, including the id field, in a single request.
-This is one of the most common optimization mistakes we see in code reviews.
-See the optimizing API usage guide for more patterns like this.
+If you need both the user ID and the full profile (display name, follower count, bio, avatar URL), do not call /username-to-id and then /info separately.
+Call /info?username=... directly: it returns the complete profile, including the id field, in a single request.
+Splitting it into two calls is one of the most common cost mistakes we see in code reviews.
+The optimizing API usage guide covers more patterns like this.

-Pricing has shifted significantly this year.
-In February 2026 X moved its API to a pay-per-use credit model as the default for new developers, replacing the old Basic/Pro tiers.
-User lookup on the official X API now costs approximately $0.005 per resource returned (one user lookup, one resource).
-For one-off conversions inside an internal tool, that is fine.
-For batch or recurring jobs, the cost adds up fast: resolving 100,000 handles costs around $500 on the official API.
+Pricing shifted significantly this year.
+In February 2026 X moved its API to a pay-per-use credit model as the default for new developers, replacing the old Basic and Pro tiers.
+A username-to-ID lookup on the official X API is a user read, billed at about $0.010 per resource returned.
+For an occasional lookup inside an internal tool, that is fine.
+For batch or recurring jobs the cost adds up fast: resolving 100,000 handles costs roughly $1,000 in official API credits.

-On Sorsa, the three conversion endpoints each count as one request:
+On Sorsa, each of the three conversion endpoints counts as one flat request, regardless of plan:

 | Sorsa Starter | Sorsa Pro | Official X API (pay-per-use) | |